wangyipengw1p/VHDL-Xgen/README.md

 *<filename> should not contain path
 *Script will be generated in \<filename\> for counter, clk_div, fsm and reg.
 *Remember to name the \<component\> with '_' to indicate that it's not the first level entity.
+*the auto connection will connect port with the signals or ports witn same name and width.
+If not exist, the tool will generate signals for component.
+Especially if the signals or ports exists but width miss-mach, the tool will rename the signal like signalx, signalxx, signalxxx etc.

 **example of usage**
 ```